Skip to main content

 New Search

-ForkBender.com now has a new search box!
-The Narrative CMS now has search capabilities and ForkBender.com is the beta test site.
-When you type in a word like "powerlifting" or "golf" in the search box at the top of the right-hand column and press ENTER or click "Search", a search results page will appear.
-This functionality will be changing (read: improving) a lot in the next few weeks.
-Let me know if you run into any issues.
+ForkBender.com's got a new search box!
+Narrative CMS now has search capabilities and this site's the beta test.
+Type something like "powerlifting" or "golf" in the search box up top in the right column.
+Hit ENTER or click "Search."
+Boom, search results page.
+Gonna be tweaking (read: improving) this a lot over the next few weeks.
+Hit me up if anything breaks.

 Read more →